 Magnets are a cliché, clothes take up too much space, and postcards get crumpled.
 Money is an effortless (often accidental) trip reminder to keep hold of that has historical, cultural and monetary value from the respective country.
 And, of course, it can simply be fun to compare the different art and colours between each country’s currency!

-Plevenon, Bretagne, France.
-A family hiking along part of the GR-20 trail through purple heath meadows on the Atlantic Coast
+Panorama of a family hiking along a trail through purple heath meadows on the Atlantic Coast.

 GR-20, France